pierrepo/PBxplore/doc/source/installation.rst

 .. note::

-    The former command with install PBxplore in:
+    The former command will install the PBxplore command-line scripts in:

     - ``$HOME/.local/bin`` on Linux.
     - ``~/Library/Python/X.Y/bin`` on Mac OSX, where ``X.Y`` stands for the Python version (for instance ``2.7`` for Python 2.7 and ``3.5`` for Python 3.5).